Asuka109/react-router-chakra-starter-kit/AUTH_SETUP.md

 1. Check that cookies are enabled in your browser
 2. Verify that the domain is correct in the auth configuration
 3. Check browser console for any CORS errors

+### Issue: Dev OAuth Proxy not working

+1. Ensure `DEV_OAUTH_PROXY_ENABLED` is set to `'true'` on production
+2. Check that your local dev server is running on the correct port
+3. Verify the production URL in your dev proxy redirect is correct
+4. The proxy cookie expires after 5 minutes - try again if it's been too long
+5. Check browser DevTools Network tab to see the redirect chain

 ## Security Notes